Stainless Steel Bending – The Ultimate Beginners Guide

 Set Up Equipment

-Check your selected tools which should be adjusted to the thickness of stainless steel and bend requirements.
-Make sure the work place is secured and tidy.
+Test your choice of tools that need to be selected to the thickness of stainless steel and bend specifications.
+Ensure that the working environment is secured and clean.

 Align and Bend

-Put the steel in the right place along the mark.
-Beat into shape or bend by heat.
+Insert the steel on the right side by the mark.
+Shape or beat by heat.

 Measure and Adjust